-The best type of matcha to use for this recipe is either culinary, latte, or ceremonial grade matcha.
-For a richer, greener color- make sure to use a high quality matcha powder from a reputable brand.
+The best type of matcha to use for these vegan matcha cupcakes is either culinary, latte, or ceremonial grade matcha.
+For a richer, greener color- make sure to use a high-quality matcha powder from a reputable brand.

 Culinary grade will be the more affordable option, but ceremonial will give a richer color and flavor.
-I personally used Rishi Matcha for this recipe which is a culinary grade matcha, however I also recommend MyEncha.
+I personally used Rishi Matcha for this recipe which is culinary grade matcha, however, I also recommend MyEncha.

 I do not recommend using anything labeled "green tea powder", any powder with added sugar, or a matcha latte mix that tends to have dairy creamer in it.